 Step 1: Purchase the Service from our online store.

-Step 3: After Dr. Desai has reviewed your application, he will send you a list of questions to answer about each of your experiences.
+Step 3: After we have reviewed your application, we will send you a list of questions to answer about each of your experiences.
 Your answers to these questions will help us ensure that all key content important to residency programs will be found in the description fields of your experiences.

-Step 4: Editing will be done by Dr. Samir Desai and his team of Harvard-trained writing experts.
+Step 4: Editing will be done by Dr. Samir Desai and our team of writing experts trained at such institutions as Rice University, University of Michigan, University of California San Diego, and Harvard.

 Step 5: Revisions as needed until you are satisfied.